ttm-advisors/selling_to_K12_edu/SPEAKERNOTES.md

 ### Product and Offer Questions
 * Are you a media & curriculum company?
 Or a product and platform company?
+* How complex is it to install (or is therei install)?
+* Who is the primary user?
+Are they also the buyer (Rarely the case)

 ### Channel considerations
 * Marketing Channels vs. Sales Channels
+* Do want reach?
+Or expertise?
+(Or Both?)
+* Expansive/Intensive vs. Selective vs. Exclusive
+* Margins

 ### Brand Awareness
-So what’s the goal of brand awareness?
+* So what’s the goal of brand awareness?
 Well, the name kind of says it all, right?

-Prime the pump and set the stage such that when you knock on doors people will have heard of you.
+* Prime the pump and set the stage such that when you knock on doors people will have heard of you.

-Ideally prospects – prospective customers, prospective partners, and prospective investors, will not only know who
+* Ideally prospects – prospective customers, prospective partners, and prospective investors, will not only know who

 ### Terms / Things to Know About:
 Strongly recommend you read and review the original governmental sites, etc. about these and use the EdTech media for further information.
 * [Perkins Grants](http://cte.ed.gov/legislation/about-perkins-iv)
+	* Falls under Title IV
 * eRate
 	* https://tech.ed.gov/funding/
 	* [Application](http://www.universalservice.org/sl/tools/apply-to-erate/default.aspx)
 * [ESSA](https://www.ed.gov/essa)
 * Common Core
 * NYSTL
+* Title I & Relationship with FL

 Examples of Sales Channel Partners
 * Edhesive
 * Learning.com
+* Edmentum
+* SunBurst
 * Jason